Complexity of polytope diameters via perfect matchings: Overview of the reductions

-In this section, we present the proof of our first main result.
 We start by stating the simple characterization of adjacency on perfect matching polytopes of bipartite graphs, which reduces the analysis of the diameter of these polytopes to a purely graph-theoretic issue.

 \begin{lemma*}[cf.~\cite{CHVATAL1975}, \cite{IWATA2002}] Let $G=(V,E)$ be a bipartite graph.
 Consider two vertices $\mathbf{x}=\chi^M$ and $\mathbf{y}=\chi^{M'}$ of $P_G$ corresponding to perfect matchings $M$ and $M'$ in $G$.
 Then $\mathbf{x}$ and $\mathbf{y}$ are adjacent in the skeleton of $P_G$ if and only if the symmetric difference $M\Delta M'$ consists of the edge-set of exactly one cycle in $G$. \end{lemma*}